 This age of onset is thought to be lowering due to modern lifestyles including increasing numbers of exacerbating factors known to trigger or accelerate these forms of hair thinning.
 These range from stress, the obesity crisis and dietary issues such as sugar consumption, to environmental concerns such as pollution.

 Currently there are clinically-proven hair loss treatment options available for both men and women with Androgenetic Alopecia.
-These topical and oral medications are MHRA licensed and FDA approved and, at Belgravia, form the basis of customised hair treatment courses alongside key hair growth supporting products from low level laser therapy to food supplements containing biotin, zinc and selenium, can also be complimentary.
+These topical and oral medications are MHRA licensed and FDA approved and, often form the basis of non-surgical hair treatment courses.
+Additional hair growth supporting products from low level laser therapy to food supplements containing biotin, zinc and selenium, can also be complimentary.

 With the important information this new study has brought to light, especially in relation to the development – and reversal – of dysfunctional hair follicles and inflammation, it may be the case that further expansion upon these findings may be able to produce new ways to treat genetic hair loss or prevent baldness in the future.
 However, this is likely to be many years away from becoming a prescribable reality.

 We await news of further developments in this extremely exciting area and will report them here on the Belgravia hair loss blog as soon as information becomes available.
 In the meantime, anyone worried about excessive shedding, sudden hair fall or receding, should take advice from a hair specialist as soon as possible in order to get a timely professional diagnosis and treatment advice.